iAmeeth/EDC/README.md

 # Website project.
 # Backend using php
 # Data stored in JSON
-# Frontend using HTML, CSS ,MATERIALISE CSS
+# Frontend using HTML, CSS ,MATERIALIZE CSS